 If because of your auto accident injury, your doctor feels that you need a special van or vehicle, the No-Fault Act requires your insurance company to pay for it.
 Michael J. Morse negotiates with insurance companies for persons suffering from spinal cord injuries who require vans with lift devices and other special requirements.
 When a special vehicle is needed many issues can arise such as vehicle ownership, who pays the insurance, gas, damage and routine maintenance.
 Allow Michael J. Morse, an expert in Michigan Personal Injury Law to help you.
 There is no cost for hiring a personal injury lawyer to help you with this very important step in your rehabilitation process.

 Have more questions?
-Contact our experienced staff of Michigan car accident lawyers and ask them for free by dialing 1.855.MIKE.WINS or e-mail us.
+Contact our experienced staff of Michigan car accident lawyers and ask them for free by dialing 1.800.281.0606 or .
 Remember, NO fees are charged until we settle your case.

 Michigan No Fault Benefits > Michigan Attendant Care Benefits